 New England is a region that is full of excellent summer vacation destinations.
 Truly, if you’re looking for summer in New England vacation ideas, you have so many choices!

 There are numerous lakes to splash around in, hikes that bring you so close to the waterfall’s edge that you can feel the cool mist on your face, boat tours that get you out on the sparkling ocean, award-winning wineries where you can sip the flavors of the region, incredible vacation rentals, hotels, and beautiful windswept beaches where you can lounge back and listen to the waves crash on the shore!

-The hardest part will be deciding which vacation destination sounds the best to you, but if you’re looking for a classically cool, quintessential summer in New England getaway, you’ve come to the right place.
+The hardest part will be deciding which New England vacation destination sounds the best to you, but if you’re looking for a classically cool, quintessential summer in New England getaway, you’ve come to the right place.
 Whether you’re planning a family vacation or a romantic getaway, we’ve got some ideas for things to do in summer in New England!

 Get Outside in Bar Harbor, Maine